 Data privacy is subject to frequently changing rules and regulations, which sometimes conflict among the various jurisdictions and countries in which we provide services and continue to develop in ways which we cannot predict.
-For example, the EU's General Data Privacy Regulation ("GDPR"), a comprehensive legal framework to govern data collection, processing, use, transfer and sharing and related consumer privacy rights took effect in May 2018 and the People's Republic of China adopted the Personal Information Protection Law ("PIPL"), containing similar provisions, which took effect in November 2021.
-These laws include significant penalties for non-compliance.
+For example, the EU's 2018 General Data Privacy Regulation ("GDPR"), a comprehensive legal framework to govern data collection, processing, use, transfer and sharing and related consumer privacy rights and the People's Republic of China's 2021 Personal Information Protection Law ("PIPL"), containing similar provisions.
+These and similar laws include significant penalties for non-compliance.
 Our failure to adhere to or successfully implement processes in response to changing regulatory requirements in this area, insofar as they may apply to our business operations, could result in legal liability or impairment to our reputation, which could have a material adverse effect on our business, financial condition and results of operations.